-The country’s rapid modernisation also means that futuristic monuments that defy traditional engineering principals keep popping up everywhere every year.
-But that only makes those historical and natural landmarks in China, such as the Yangtze River, the Grand Buddha of Leshan and the Great Wall of China even more valuable.
+The country’s rapid modernisation also means that futuristic monuments that defy traditional engineering principles keep popping up everywhere every year.
+But that only makes those historical and natural landmarks in China, such as the Yangtze River, the Grand Buddha of Leshan and the Great Wall of China, even more valuable.

 - Historic Landmarks in China

 1- Terracotta Warriors

 In 201 BC, Emperor Qin Shi Huang built a mausoleum with thousands of life-sized clay soldiers, horses and chariots to guard him in life after death.